 Sometimes, children with bronchitis suffer from cyanosis and depletion of oxygen in the blood which causes the skin to turn blue.
 A test called pulse oximetry is conducted to check for cyanosis.

 Is Bronchitis Contagious to Infants?

-The diseases causing bronchitis are contagious and can spread via tiny drops of fluid that are secreted from an infected child becoming airborne through sneezes, coughs, or laughs.
+The pathogens causing bronchitis are contagious, and can spread via tiny drops of fluid that are secreted from an infected child an become airborne through sneezes, coughs, or laughs.

 If your child is exposed to another infected child, there is a high risk of coming in contact with the pathogens.
 Infants in child care centres could easily get infected if preventive measures are not taken.